snowball-tools/igloo-ts-lib-template/README.md

 # snowball-ts-lib-template

 NOTE: This is a template for creating a typescript library.
-It is not intended to be used.
+It is not intended to be used as a library.

 Create a new typescript library